 The start line and start corrals are secure areas for participants only.
-The intent of the corral start is to ensure a positive race experience and provide all participants the same opportunity for a quick, smooth and safe start with sufficient room to run/walk along the race course.
+Start corrals are used to provide a smooth fast start for faster athletes, as well as a positive race experience with sufficient room to run/walk along the race course.
+The goal is to keep slower athletes from lining up in front of faster athletes.
 Athletes should line up in the start corral that corresponds to the letter on his/her race number.
 Start corrals were assigned based on the estimated finish time given at registration.

 Start Corral Times:

-- Athletes who can document a performance better than or equal to the qualifying times noted below may submit their proof (via link to qualifying time) during registration.
-If you do not have link available during registration, you may add it to your registration.
-You must have your registration confirmation number (please refer to confirmation email you received when you registered) to amend your registration.
-(CLICK HERE to add link to your registration).
+Athletes who can document a performance better than or equal to the qualifying times noted below may submit their proof (via link to qualifying time) during registration.
+If you do not have link available during registration, CLICK HERE to email the link to your proof.

-- The deadline to be placed in Corral A or Corral B is January 15, 2014.
+- The deadline to be placed in Corral A or Corral B is January 15, 2015.
 After the deadline, you will be placed in a corral that has an opening.
-No exceptions.

 - Placement in Corral A and Corral B is NOT automatic and is NOT guaranteed.